MrRotella/cordova-plugin-zebra-scanner/README.md

 ## Limitations
 * iOS is not supported.
 It looks like I won't get more time allocated to develop iOS part.
   However this plugin can be used instead: https://github.com/shanghai-tang/cordova-plugin-zebra-scanner
-* Only one scanner can be connected.
-The Zebra SDK does not support multiple connections.
+* Only one Bluetooth scanner can be connected.
+The Zebra SDK does not support multiple Bluetooth connections.
+* Multiple USB scanners can be connected.
+1 Bluetooth + multiple USB scanners are also supported.
 * The Zebra SDKHandler is automatically initialized when the plugin starts.